tsostarics/website/content/blog/contrastable/index.md

 I've been working on a package called `contrastable` on and off for the past year or so.
+The package's goal is to provide a tidy approach to setting factor contrasts for regression analysis.
+While this can be done with repeated `contrasts<-` calls, this workflow is tedious when working with multiple factors and especially error-prone when manually specifying contrast matrices to use.
+In this latter case, the user would need to be careful to specify the correct fractions in the correct order with the correct signs, which can be a lot to keep track of.
-Setting the contrasts for different factors for regression analyses can be a tedious and error-prone process, especially when the number of levels for a factor is more than 2.
+These issues quickly become apparent when the number of factor levels is greater than 2.
 In this post I will:

 -   Run through an example of a typical contrast coding workflow using `contrasts<-`.